 Any time an argument or disagreement turns into a physical altercation, there is the potential for criminal assault charges.
 When that altercation occurs between family members or household members, domestic violence charges may be levied against a defendant.
 Though many people believe someone has to press charges against an alleged perpetrator of violence, the fact is that prosecutors can bring charges against you without the consent of the victim.
 A person may find himself or herself facing criminal charges after a minor conflict or even when acting in self-defense.
-If you are facing charges of domestic abuse or family assault, call a Culpeper domestic violence attorney for experienced counsel.
-For other Culpeper criminal charges, visit this page.
+If you are facing charges of domestic abuse or family assault, call a Culpeper domestic violence lawyer for experienced counsel.
+Your trustworthy criminal defense attorney is here to work for you.

 Domestic Violence Charges in Culpeper County

 Assault and battery against a family member or household member is a Class I misdemeanor, punishable by a maximum fine of $2,500 and up to one year in jail.
 However, if domestic violence is charged as a repeat offense, the defendant may face felony assault charges or enhanced penalties.
 If you have been accused of assaulting a family member or household member, it is in your best interest to speak with a Culpeper domestic violence attorney as quickly as possible.

 Typical assault charges may be filed after an altercation between any two or more parties.
 However, Virginia law explicitly defines assault and battery against a family member or household members as occurring against specific individuals, including spouses, ex-spouses, people with a child in common, parents, children, siblings, and in-laws who reside in the same household.
 Prosecutors do not require the consent of the victim to bring domestic violence charges against the alleged aggressor.

 There are many reasons a person may find himself or herself charged with assault and battery against a family member: